sondregronas/EduGameDist/README.md

 Install dependencies using `npm i`.

 The dev-mode can be activated by running `npm run dev`, which will automatically refresh the server when changes are made.

+## Updates
+Currently there is no simple way of updating your instance in case of database changes, so adding additional features must be done manually.
+Be sure to create a backup of both `noco.db.defaults` and `gamedb.db` before updating.

+I intend to tackle this later, but for now the database columns in `gamedb.db` will not change, so worst case you'll lose out on new features when and if they are added.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details